for grades: all ages

-Program content and approach modified to be age/grade appropriate* Learn how to identify a maple sugar tree, and discover why maple sugar trees are the most widely tapped tree.
-An environmental educator will describe how a tree is “Tapped” to collect the sap, and why the sap “flows” only in the late winter and early spring.
+Learn how to identify a maple sugar tree, and discover why maple sugar trees are the most widely used species.
+An environmental educator will describe how a tree is “Tapped” to collect the sap, and why the sap flows only in the late winter and early spring.
 Discover how the Native American and Colonists made maple syrup, and observe our modern techniques for collecting and boiling sap into delicious maple syrup.
 Students will have a chance to taste sap directly from the tree and to take our taste test challenge.
+This program content and approach can be modified to be age/grade appropriate.

 Core Curriculum connections:

 3.2b Temperature can affect the state of matter of a substance.